Lachinio/Toggle-Creamy-turn-off-white-text-on-websites-Page-Up-End-like-keyboard-Home-End-TamperMonkey/README.md

 **Description for users | ENG**

-This script changes toxic white text into a soft, beautiful creamy color — especially useful on sites with dark themes.
+This script changes toxic white text into a soft, beautiful creamy color — especially useful on sites with dark themes.<br>
 The script also has Up/Down or Home/End buttons or Top/Bottom — you can call them whatever you want, the point is they work like real keyboard keys with Home/End functionality.

 – The panel has a Drag'n'Drop feature for freely moving it around.